C2SM/clim-sanity-checker/doc/reference_database.md

 ## Reference Database

 A key component of this tool are the references (experiments that have correct results).
 By running the same experiment (identical namelists, input-data, emission-scenarios, etc.) but with different compilers or on different machines one can cross-compare and verify these installations.
-It is recommened to use at least a 10-year period as experiment duration, for shorter periods the tests could fail due to rounding error even in case of correct results.
+It is recommended to use at least a 10-year period as experiment duration, for shorter periods the tests could fail due to too large interannual variability even in case of correct results.
+For some variables even 10-years will be too short to average the interannual variability below the defined thresholds.
+Therefore it is recommended to have several reference experiments e.g. from different computing platforms or different compilers or compiler settings, to which a new experiment can then be compared to.

 If one configuration, i.e. GCC on Piz Daint, does not give results within the statistical tolerance of each test, there is very likely a bug or a problem.

 ### Structure